You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 Balance transfer

 The most common use of a balance transfer is to move high-interest credit card debt to a cheaper card, particularly one with a temporary 0% introductory APR.
-In turn, you can minimize your total interest charges while you pay off the balance.
+In turn, you can minimize your total interest charges while you pay off the balance of your new card.

 A balance transfer could help you limit your interest expense, in theory.
 But fees can quickly eat into savings.
 In some cases, balance transfer fees are 3% — which can amount to a significant cost depending on your loan balance (e.g., 3% of $20,000 is $600).
 And all this assumes (a) your loan can fit within your credit card limit and (b) you pay off the balance before your promotion ends.

-By loading your auto loan onto a credit card, you could significantly reduce your available credit and hurt your scores.
+Even just by loading your minimum payment for an auto loan onto a credit card, you could significantly reduce your available credit and hurt your scores.

 Money order